Grulla Horse [Guide to These Rare Gray Beauties]

 Shop our solutions →

 The Grulla horse is a rarity and is often sought after by horse enthusiasts because of its uniquely colored coats.
 Like many horses, these beautiful creatures are a sight to see and can be distinguished fairly easily.
 Some can be considered a part of the American Quarter horse family.

 Depending on the breed, they can be great racehorses or workers on the farm.
 Continue reading for more interesting facts on this horse!

 What is a Grulla Horse?

-A Grulla or Grullo (grew-yuh or grew-yo) is a member of the dun horse family.
+A Grulla or Grullo horse (grew-yuh or grew-yo) is a member of the dun horse family.
 "Dun" refers to the dun gene, a dilution gene that affects both red and black pigments in the horses' coats.

-Grulla horses are beautiful and unique, and a few characteristics must be present to be considered a part of the Grulla horse family.
+The dun gene is responsible for lightening most of the body while leaving the mane, tail, and primitive markings the shade of the base coat of grulla horse color.

 Remember that Grulla horses are not a breed; the term Grulla refers specifically to their primitive markings.
 Keep reading to learn more about the unique features of a Grulla horse!

 Where Does the Word Grulla Come From?